Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using

-These estimands have been studied by \citet{cheng2024}, who estimated causal mediation effects assuming away a post-treatment confounder.
+These estimands have been studied by \citet{cheng2024}, who estimated causal mediation effects in the absence of a post-treatment confounder.
+In this article, we consider a setting with an exposure-induced mediator-outcome confounder $D$, that is, a post-treatment variable affected by treatment that acts as a common cause of the mediator $M$ and the outcome $Y$ (see Figure \ref{fig:DAG_mediators}).
 As noted by \citet{Chao2025}, there are at least two complementary perspectives on the role of a post-treatment confounder $D$ in causal mediation analysis: (i) treating $D$ as a post-treatment confounder that precedes the second mediator $M$, and (ii) regarding $D$ as an additional mediator on the pathway from $A$ to $Y$.
 While \citet{ohnishi2025} considered perspective (ii) by studying two causally unstructured mediators, here we adopt perspective (i).
 As a context, prior work by \citet{ohnishi2025} indicates that the second intermediate outcome, household dietary diversity, serves as a key mediator, and \citet{cheng2024} focused on this mediator but ignored health check-ups as the post-treatment confounder.
 Hence, it remains unanswered what the pure mediation effect of household dietary diversity would be when appropriately accounting for post-treatment confounding.
 More generally, it remains unclear how to properly identify $\mathrm{NIE_C}$ and $\mathrm{SME}_{\mathrm{C}}$ in CRTs when post-treatment confounding is present, thus motivating the proposed methodological framework.

 Figure \ref{fig:DAG_mediators} provides a graphical representation of each estimand.
 The NDE (blue arrow) quantifies the effect of the treatment on the outcome by setting the mediators $\mathbf{M}_i$ to their natural values (the potential values in the absence of the intervention).
 The IME (orange arrow) quantifies the effect of the treatment on the outcome of unit $j$ in cluster $i$ that operates through the unit's own mediator, $M_{ij}$.
 The SME (green arrow) quantifies the effect of the treatment on the outcome of unit $j$ in cluster $i$ that operates independently of the unit's own mediator $M_{ij}$ but through the peers' mediators within the same cluster $i$, $\mathbf{M}_{i(-j)}$.
 The composition of the orange arrows and green arrows constitutes the NIE, and the composition of all colored arrows constitutes the TE under CRTs.